lbrty/observer-docs/docs/index.md

 layout: home

 title: Observer
-titleTemplate: Help and support people in need
+titleTemplate: Help and support souls in need

 hero:
   name: Observer
-  text: Help and support people in need
+  text: Help and support souls in need
   tagline: Made with ❤️ for beings in need.
   actions:
     - theme: brand